davidwholland/davidwholland.github.io/docs/_posts/2024-10-25-dayone-docker-containers.markdown

 `=> ERROR [internal] load metadata for docker.io/library/node:18-alpine`

-Docker is tried to load the base nodejs image called `18-alpine`.
+Docker tried to load the base nodejs image called `18-alpine`.
 That operation failed.
 I'm guessing it has something to do with the security settings on my Mac.

 [Sigh] It turns out that downloading the image from Docker won't work until you verify your email.
 I didn't see *that* mentioned anywhere, but moving on...